-Dianne's early research work as a social gerontologist focused on age appropriate living arrangements and citizenship in old age – an interest she pursues actively within the Joseph Rowntree Foundation where she supports work on loneliness and dementia; she also links to the care of elders for York NHS Foundation Trust.
+Dianne's early research work as a social gerontologist focused on age appropriate living arrangements and citizenship in old age – an interest she pursues actively within the Joseph Rowntree Foundation and at York Teaching Hospital where she supports work on loneliness and dementia; end-of-life care and frailty.
 The York Older People’s Assembly has designated Dianne “Older People’s Health Champion.”
 She is patron of Older Citizens Advocacy York.

 Dianne was a founder member of Yorkshire's first and continuing Lifelong Learning Network, Higher York, and a member of the HEFCE Board for three years, together with chairing its Widening Access and Participation Strategic Advisory Committee.

 Professor Willcocks was a founder member of Yorkshire’s first and continuing Lifelong Learning Network, Higher York.